 Special Delivery: How One Box Cuts Packaging in Half

-Presented by Move To Zero: Nike’s journey toward zero carbon and zero waste to help protect the future of sport.
+Presented by Move to Zero: Nike's Journey towards zero carbon and zero waste to help protect the future of sport.

-“Packaging is sometimes an afterthought,” says Rich Hastings, the mastermind behind Nike’s custom shoebox designs for more than 20 years.
-“But what people may not realize is that it can have a huge impact on the environment.”
+"Packaging is sometimes an afterthought", says Rich Hastings, the mastermind behind Nike's custom shoe-box designs for more than 20 years.
+"But what people may not realise is that it can have a huge impact on the environment".

-Rich and team had the chance to do just that when they worked on the 2020 release of Space Hippie — a line of shoes made with at least 25 percent to 50 percent recycled material by weight that needed an audaciously low-impact container to match their future-focused design.
+Rich and team had the chance to do just that when they worked on the 2020 release of Space Hippie—a line of shoes made from at least 25 percent to 50 percent recycled material by weight that needed an audaciously low-impact container to match their future-focused design.

-Rich Hastings helped bring One Box to life after working on the Space Hippie box (center) which ditched the box within a
+Rich Hastings helped bring One Box to life after working on the Space Hippie box (centre), which ditched the box within a

 box we're all familiar with.

-“Space Hippie was the jumping off point,” says Erica Swanson from sustainable product operations.
-“We wanted to have an innovative system that shipped a shoe in its own container, rather than shipping a box within another box.”
+"Space Hippie was the jumping off point", says Erica Swanson from sustainable product operations.
+"We wanted to have an innovative system that delivered a shoe in its own container, rather than delivering a box within another box".

 Test and Learn

-“It was meant to be a limited release.
-So we said, ‘Let’s be daring and try something we’re not sure is going to work,’” says Rich of the sneaker collection that shipped in its own oblong shoebox.
+"It was meant to be a limited release.
+So we said, 'Let's be daring and try something we're not sure is going to work'", says Rich of the sneaker collection that was delivered in its own oblong shoe box.

-“But the shoes were so popular, we had to scale up and fast.
-We got a lot of feedback that the box wasn’t durable enough to withstand the rigors of shipping, so we got to work updating it based on those learnings.”
+"But the shoes were so popular, we had to scale up and fast.
+We got a lot of feedback that the box wasn't durable enough to withstand the rigours of delivery, so we got to work updating it based on those learnings".

 Erica Swanson is helping take Nike to new heights with One Box.
-“We learned that 86 percent of consumers said they
+"We learnt that 86 percent of consumers said they

 The result of dreaming and testing big?
 Nike One Box.
 This current design can house almost any shoe Nike makes.
 And although it may look different from the box that started it all, its intent is the same: reduce waste.

-Shipping shoes in their shoebox and ditching the outer box (plus any extra packaging) add up to big wins.
+Delivering shoes in their shoe box and ditching the outer box (plus any extra packaging) add up to big wins.